 The Discovery Squad

-On selected Saturday mornings, children on the autism spectrum ages 5–14, accompanied by an adult, can attend a 40-minute tour lead by specially trained Museum tour guides, then spend some time exploring the Discovery Room before the Museum opens to the public.
+On select Saturday mornings, families can attend a 40-minute tour led by specially trained tour guides, then spend some time exploring the Discovery Room before the Museum opens to the public.
 Families are invited to stay after the tour and enjoy the Museum when it opens to the public at 10 am.

-Children ages 5–9 will discover the dioramas in the Bernard Family Hall of North American Mammals, which offers a snapshot of the plants and animals native to North America.
+Children ages 5–9 will discover the dioramas in the Jill and Lewis Bernard Family Hall of North American Mammals, which offers a snapshot of the plants and animals native to North America.
 They will then plunge into the ocean to explore the dioramas in the Milstein Hall of Ocean Life.

 Open to: 5–14 year-olds with autism spectrum disorders (Each child must be accompanied by an adult.)